jakobjassmann/ecodes-dk-lidar/README.md

 The processing was carried out with OPALS, Python 2.7 (as distributed with OPALS), GDAL 2.2.4 (from OSgeo4W64) on Windows 10.

 ## Repository Structure
+Important folders:
-*dk_lidar contains the python package
+* *dk_lidar* contains the python package for data processing.
+* *scripts* contains all bash and python scritps using the dk_lidar package for processsing.
+Place holder folders:
-*data empty place holder for the data (needs to be imported from external sources) *scratch empty for temporary data handling
+* *data* empty place holder for the data (needs to be imported from external sources).
+* *scratch* empty place holder for temporary data handling.
-*log  empty for log file storage
+* *log*  empty holder for log file storage.